-This responsibility also many other liabilities change when the software which runs the server and the client ceases to be proprietarily controlled by Linden Labs.
-In January 2007 they did the first step and published the code of the client needed to access the world.
-Hence they have given up, to a certain degree responsibilities to make the world accessible to the blind otherwise disabled people, as well as certain aspects of technical compatibility.
-They can always refer to the open source community which tackles issues following their specific mixture of market logic (all development can be done depending for a certain price) and value based motivation (many features are programmed by enthusiasts implementing their ideas and ideals).
-Linden Lab as announced several times that in the long term they will also open source the server software.
+This responsibility and also many other liabilities would change if the software which runs the server and the client ceased to be proprietarily controlled by Linden Labs.
+In January 2007, Linden Lab took the first step in that direction and released the code of the client software which is needed to access the virtual world.

+Open-sourcing the client software allows programmers around the world to further develop it.
+By open-sourcing the client software, Linden Lab have also given up, to a certain degree, the responsibility to perfecting the software, like for example making the world accessible to visually or otherwise impaired users, or to guarantee certain aspects of technical compatibility.
+Linden can now always refer to the open source community, which tackles issues following their specific mixture of market logic (all development can be done for a certain price) and value-based motivation (many features are programmed by enthusiasts implementing their ideas and ideals).

+Linden Lab as announced several times that in the long term they will also open-source the server software.
 According to un-official statements this move is to be expected once Linden has gathered experience and feels comfortable with leading the development framework and practices.
-If this strategy will be implemented, it will be the second effort (complementing Sun's efforts to control Java) of a company to keep the leadership of an open source project.
+If this strategy will be implemented, it will be another one of the few examples (like Sun's efforts to control Java) of a company to keep the leadership of an open source project.